PEI09-25-26/Sueca/Personas + Use Cases/Maria.md

 # ![Maria](Maria.jpg)
-**Name:** Maria
+**Name:** Maria Marques
 **Age:** 20
 **Occupation:** University Student
-**Location:** Porto, Portugal
+**Location:** Viseu, Portugal

 ## Background
-A normal University student
+Maria studies Biology at the University of Aveiro, living there during the week and going home for the weekend.
+She really enjoys playing the card game "Sueca" with her friends during the free hours in her schedule.

 ## Daily Life
-*Insert a regular university student's daily life here*
+Maria lives a normal university student's life, going to class after her morning routine, studying for her exams, going out and partying every once in a while.
+However, the thing she most cherishes during her week is the time she spends with her friends playing the card game "Sueca" with her friends, even going to tournaments when they see fit.
+In the current semester, the four of them happened to get slotted into mostly different classes, making it so their schedules almost never fully match u.
+This causes them to not be able to play "Sueca" due to the lack of a fourth player.

 ## Goals & Needs
-Find a fourth player to be able to play "Sueca" with her friends
+Find a fourth player to be able to play "Sueca" with her friends even though their schedules don't allow four of them to meet up very often.

 ## Pain Points & Challenges
-In her friend group that used to regularly play "Sueca" toguether, the schedules never fully match up in free time so they are looking for something to fill in the 4th player that is missing.
+The available apps for "Sueca" don't allow the usage of an artificial fourth player unless it is in a fully virtual enviroment and, most of the time, those functionalities are even locked behind one or multiple paywalls.

 ## Motivation
-Be able to play "Sueca" with her friends during the week even though their schedules are not the best in that regard
+Be able to play "Sueca" with her friends during the week even though their schedules are not the best in that regard.